Usmankhujaev/inceptionFCN/README.md

 For network training instructions follow the authors of InceptionTime We implemented the a different network within the existing network named ICNv2.py in the /classfiers/

+## Checking the results
+Once you train your network it will save all the metrics results in the separate folders for each class and separate files.
+You can change the name of the folder you want to save.
+Here we created results_extractor.py that will help you to extract all the results from all folders and saves it in single .csv file so you can easily see your results.